naiyerasif/site/src/content/post/2024/2024-06-27-14-37-38-how-i-subset-fonts-for-my-site.md

 After successful run, I got 12 font files in the `output` directory (three for each input font file).
 A Latin subset now stood at 70 kB compared to 337 kB earlier.

-:::figure{.frame}
+:::figure{.popout.popout-image.frame}
 ![Inter font properties and layout features of the Latin subset](./images/2024-06-27-14-37-38-how-i-subset-fonts-for-my-site-02.png)

-Latin subset of Inter 4.0 variable font supports 444 glyphs, 9 weights, and 15 layout features.
+::caption[Latin subset of Inter 4.0 variable font supports 444 glyphs, 9 weights, and 15 layout features.]
 :::

 Note that this approach works nicely for both variable and static fonts.